stakater/continuous-integration-deployment/README.md

 # continuous-delivery-deployment

-what is continuous delivery? what is continuous deployment? what is release strategy?
+what is continuous integration? what is continuous delivery? what is continuous deployment? what is release strategy?

 ## Deployment Pipeline Practices